No easy exit for HSBC from Turkey's punishing retail market

 Investor worries about the independence of the central bank have sent the lira currency down around 14 percent, making it one of the worst performing emerging market currencies this year.

-In February regulators took control of Islamic lender Bank Asya, whose profits and capital have been eroded in a feud between Erdogan and a U.S.-based cleric whose followers founded the bank.
+In February regulators took control of Islamic lender Bank Asya ASYAB.IS, whose profits and capital have been eroded in a feud between Erdogan and a U.S.-based cleric whose followers founded the bank.

 The struggle shows the potential for political risk to spill into the financial system, Standard & Poor's has said.